Accountability for Pornography Use – Does it Help?

 - Point out when they feel you might be untruthful

-- Help you explore the benefit you are getting out of pornography use and help you sort through your priorities
+- Help you explore the benefits you are getting out of pornography use and help you sort through your priorities

 - Remind you of why you asked for help in the first place when they notice you are straying